How Dental Crowns Are Used

 Thanks to our CEREC system, temporary crowns are a thing of the past.
 You just need one visit to get a dental crown, which is manufactured using the computerized design process and a diamond mill that creates the crown out of a block of solid ceramic material.
 The crown can be custom-tinted to perfectly match your natural teeth and can be cemented in place before you leave our office.

-To learn more about dental crowns and the benefits of CEREC in Wilmington, NC, please call (910) 392-6060 or email Kuzma Advanced Dentistry.
+To learn more about dental crowns and the benefits of CEREC, please call (910) 392-6060 to schedule an appointment with our Wilmington, NC dentist.